-John Pavlovitz wrote a searing indictment of this inconsistency.
+John Pavlovitz wrote a searing indictment of the inconsistency of Trump's evangelical supporters.
 In January 2018, he wrote an open letter addressed to "White Evangelicals," berating them:

 For eight years [during the Obama administration] they watched you relentlessly demonize a black President; a man faithfully married for 26 years; a doting father and husband without a hint of moral scandal or the slightest whiff of infidelity.

 * * *

 you never once suggested that God placed him where he was,

 you never publicly offered prayers for him and his family,

 you never welcomed him to your Christian Universities,